-defined by evaluating at the center of each disc $D^m$ and also differentiating at the center of each disc, is a homotopy equivalence. \end{lemma} \begin{proof} A linear map is determined by its derivative and a single value, so it almost looks as if the map is a homeomorphism.
-But remember that we defined $\linrImm\left(\coprod_k D^m, \R^n\right)$ to be a subspace of $\smallrImm\left(\coprod_k D^m, \R^n\right)$.
-I.e., it is the space of componentwise linear $r$-immersions that are also small.
-For linear maps, the smallness condition amounts to the following inequality, that has to hold for each $i$ between $1$ and $k$:
+defined by evaluating at the center of each disc $D^m$ and also differentiating at the center of each disc, is a homotopy equivalence. \end{lemma} \begin{proof} For affine maps, the smallness condition amounts to the following inequality, that has to hold for each $i$ between $1$ and $k$:

-Here $||D_{0_i}f||$ denotes the operator norm of $D_{0_i}f$.
-It is easy to show that the space $\rConf(k, \R^n)\times \inj(\R^m, \R^n)^k$ deformation retracts onto the image of small linear $r$-immersions.
+Here $||f'(0_i)||$ denotes the operator norm of $f'(0_i)$.
+It is easy to show that the space $\rConf(k, \R^n)\times \inj(\R^m, \R^n)^k$ deformation retracts onto the image of small affine $r$-immersions.
 One has to multiply the linear transformations from $\R^m$ to $\R^n$ by a factor that will make their norms smaller than $\SafeDistance(f)$. \end{proof} Finally we can prove the main result. \begin{proof}[Proof of Theorem~\ref{theorem: rimm to config}] We have constructed the following composition of maps